Phylogenetic Network Diversity Parameterized by Reticulation Number and Beyond: Preliminaries

 The phylogenetic diversity model assumes that features of interest appear along edges of the tree with frequency proportional to the weight of that edge, and that any feature belonging to one species is inherited by all its descendants.
 Thus, $\PDsub{\Tree}(Z)$ corresponds to the expected number of distinct features appearing in all species in $Z$.

-Initially defined only for trees, a number of extensions of the definition to phylogenetic networks have been recently proposed \cite{bordewich2022complexity,WickeFischer2018}.
-In this paper we focus $\NetPD$ (defined below), which allows the case that reticulations may not inherit all of the features from every parent.
+Initially defined only for trees, several extensions of the definition to phylogenetic networks have recently been proposed \cite{bordewich2022complexity,WickeFischer2018}.
+In this paper, we focus $\NetPD$ (defined below), which allows the case that reticulations may not inherit all of the features from every parent.
 This is modeled via an \emph{inheritance probability} $p(e) \in [0,1]$ on each reticulation edge $e = uv$.
-Here $p(e)$ represents the expected proportion of features present in $u$ are also present in $v$; or equivalently, $p(e)$ is the probability that a feature in $u$ is inherited by $v$.
-Non-reticulation edges can be considered as having inheritance probability $1$.
+Here,~$p(e)$ represents the expected proportion of features present in $u$ that are also present in $v$; or equivalently, $p(e)$ is the probability that a feature in $u$ is inherited by $v$.
+Non-reticulation edges can be considered as having inheritance probability~$1$.

 For a subset of taxa $Z \subseteq X$, the measure $\NetPD(Z)$ represents the expected number of distinct features appearing in taxa in~$Z$~\cite{bordewich2022complexity}.
 For each evolutionary branch~$uv$, this measure is obtained by multiplying the number~$\w(uv)$ of features developed on the branch~$uv$ (which is assumed to be proportional to the length of the branch) with the probability~$\gam{Z}(uv)$ that a random feature appearing in $u$ or developed on $uv$ will survive when preserving~$Z$.